Data Center and Server Room Buildout Guide

 - High cost of rework.
 Tearing out and redoing work in a data center is expensive because of the interdependencies between systems.

 - Detailed as-built documentation.
-The owner needs comprehensive records of everything that was installed, tested, and certified.
+The owner needs complete records of everything that was installed, tested, and certified.

 Using a construction management platform like Projul helps you stay on top of these demands.
 Here is how contractors use project management tools on data center work: